c1874/CeresWithCxSparse/README.md

 The license of this wrapper is the same as ceres-solver and glog, New BSD license.

 Note that CXSparse is distributed under the GNU LGPL license.

+Usage:
+If you want to use dynamic library,you just need to add *ceres_gd.lib
+*libglog_static_gd.lib
+to the additional libs and copy the dlls to your exe directory

+and if you want to use static library,you need to *ceres_stastic_gd.lib
+*libglog_static_gd.lib
+*CXSparse_gd.lib
+to the additional libs